-I recently visited Harlem for the first time.
+I enjoyed visiting Harlem for the first time.
 This area, since the 1920’s, has been a major African-American residential, cultural and business center.
 It was great to see the famed Apollo Theater on 125th St. and see some of the beautiful old brownstones.

 I tried Red Rooster at 310 Lenox Ave., just north of 125th, owned by award-winning chef, cookbook author and food activist, Marcus Samuelsson, which opened in December 2010.
 It serves comfort food celebrating the roots of American cuisine and the diverse culinary traditions of Harlem.
 I had a really wonderful lunch (gazpacho and shrimp with dirty rice) in the attractive, well designed dining room with great art by local artists.
 The service was really good also.
 In the basement, they have Ginny’s Supper Club for soul food, craft cocktails and live music.